 - All the computers check the same IMAP, iCloud, or Exchange account. - One Mac (the drone) downloads all the messages and filters them with SpamSieve.
 The other computers (your notebook Mac, your PC at work, your iPhone, etc.) are not running SpamSieve, yet they get a spam-free inbox.
-If you're using an iPhone, you may want to turn off push e-mail so that the phone doesn't notify you about new messages that would be put into the spam mailbox, anyway. - If you're sitting at the drone, you can train it normally using the SpamSieve Train as Good/Spam menu commands. - If you're at one of the other computers, you can train it remotely: - If a spam message gets through, move it to the special TrainSpam mailbox to train the drone.
+If you're using an iPhone, you may want to turn off push e-mail so that the phone doesn't notify you about new messages that would be put into the spam mailbox, anyway. - If you're sitting at the drone, you can train it normally using the Train as Good/Spam menu commands. - If you're at one of the other computers, you can train it remotely: - If a spam message gets through, move it to the special TrainSpam mailbox to train the drone.
 Periodically, the drone will train the messages in this mailbox as spam and then move them to the spam mailbox.
 (Do not delete uncaught spam messages until after this has occurred.) - If a good message ends up in the spam mailbox, move it to the special TrainGood mailbox to train the drone.
-Periodically, the drone will train the messages in this mailbox as good and then move them to the inbox. - The Apple Mail drone checks the Train mailboxes whenever a new message arrives in the inbox.
-This can even work when your Mac is asleep, if you are Filtering Spam During Power Nap.
-The MailMate and Outlook drones check the Train mailboxes periodically, according to a schedule that you set.
-The Mac needs to be logged into your account, although you can also use other accounts via Fast User Switching.
+Periodically, the drone will train the messages in this mailbox as good and then move them to the inbox.